karelzimmer/kz-deb/README.md

 Base files for Debian package *kz*, named after its creator Karel Zimmer.

-These base files will be supplemented with files from Git repositories *kz-docs* and *kz-scripts* during the generation of package [karelzimmer.nl](https://karelzimmer.nl) by script `kz build`.
+These base files will be supplemented with files from Git repositories *kz-docs* and *kz-scripts* during the generation of package kz and websiie [karelzimmer.nl](https://karelzimmer.nl) by script `kz build`.

 Site [karelzimmer.nl](https://karelzimmer.nl) provides links to documents and scripts for installing and managing Debian and Debian based systems like Ubuntu.